Women at the crucifixion: Interpretations

 Mary Magdalene is mentioned by all gospels apart from Luke, who mentions no individual.
 Mary, mother of James and Joseph/Joses is mentioned by Matthew and Mark.
 The others are mentioned by one gospel only: Mary, the mother of Jesus; Mary, the mother of the sons of Zebedee; Salome; a sister of Mary, mother of Jesus; Mary of Clopas.
-Attempts have been made to consider all these, except Mary, the mother of Jesus, as different designations of the same woman.

-Thus Salome has been supposed to be the same as Mary of Clopas and to have been the mother of Zebedee's sons James and John, and a half-sister or sister-in-law of Mary the mother of Jesus.
+Attempts have been made to consider Mary of Clopas, the mother of James and Joseph/Joses, and a half-sister or sister-in-law of Mary the mother of Jesus as different descriptions of the same person.